 The examples are provided using JSON because JSON code is easier for humans to read and write.

 Different objects need to have an identifier.
 The convention used to create mnemonic identifiers is to use the object name (e.g., S3 for node S3), followed by its type (e.g., NODE), separated by an "-", followed by "-ID".
-For example the mnemonic identifier for node S3 would be S3-NODE-ID.
+For example, the mnemonic identifier for node S3 would be S3-NODE-ID.

 JSON language does not support the insertion of comments that have been instead found to be useful when writing the examples.
 This document inserts comments into the JSON code as JSON name/value pair with the JSON name string starting with the "//" characters.
 For example, when describing the example of a TE Topology instance representing the ODU Abstract Topology exposed by the Transport PNC, the following comment has been added to the JSON code: